Constance Kies: Career

-After completing her doctorate, Kies joined the University of Nebraska–Lincoln (UNL) in 1963 as an assistant professor in the department of food and nutrition.
+After completing her doctorate, Kies joined the University of Nebraska (NU) in 1963 as an assistant professor in the department of food and nutrition.
 She was promoted to associate professor in 1965 and full professor in 1968.
 She would remain at Lincoln for the remainder of her 30-year career.
 Her investigations focused on nutritional biochemistry.
 Throughout her career, Kies was a prolific writer.
 In 1965, she published her first paper in the Journal of Nutrition.
 Kies published thirteen papers in that journal.
 Her work can be found in other journals including The American Journal of Clinical Nutrition, Federation Proceedings and the Journal of the American College of Nutrition.
 She wrote over 100 peer-reviewed journal articles and authored books and chapters about minerals and plant proteins.
 Kies organized national iron, calcium, and copper-related conferences.
 She later edited monographs of these conferences.
-Kies reported in 1974 that she spent 70% of her time researching at the UNL Experiment Station with the rest of her time devoted to teaching nutrition courses.
-She also participated in women's issues, serving as coordinator of the UNL class on "Women in Contemporary Society."
-In 1974, she was the advisor for the UNL Women's Resource Center and the University Women's Action Group.
+Kies reported in 1974 that she spent 70% of her time researching at the NU Experiment Station with the rest of her time devoted to teaching nutrition courses.
+She also participated in women's issues, serving as coordinator of the NU class on "Women in Contemporary Society."
+In 1974, she was the advisor for the NU Women's Resource Center and the University Women's Action Group.
 Kies identified as a feminist and was a member of the National Organization for Women and the Women's Equity Action League.
 In her experience, she witnessed more discrimination against women in academia and research than in the commercial sector.
 She found that a large issue in addressing these problems lay in difficulties changing unconscious discrimination.
 Kies also believed that women in home economics are not always taken as seriously by academics in other disciplines due to gender bias.

 Kies became a well-known researcher who attended numerous domestic and international conferences.
 In 1987, Kies received a distinguished visiting faculty award from the Ministry of Health of the People's Republic of China through which she worked with the Ministry and the Department of Food Hygiene at Shandong University.
 In China, she taught the methodology of conducting human metabolic studies.
 Kies recruited several Chinese students to pursue their education in the United States.
 Kies was a member of the American Institute of Nutrition, the American Dietetic Association, the Institute of Food Technologists, the American Oil Chemists' Society, the American Society for Parenteral and Enteral Nutrition, and the Society for Nutrition Education.
 She was a certified home economist and a registered dietitian.
 During her career at Lincoln, served as the major professor for approximately 173 M.S. students and 32 Ph.D. students.
 Kies continued advising students after her August 1993 uterine cancer diagnosis.